Technigo/project-auth/README.md

 On a backend we needed to create three endpoints: a registration endpoint (to create a new user), a sign-in endpoint, to authenticate a returning user and an authenticated endpoint which only shows the content if the Authorization header with the user's token was correct.

-- Backend technologies:
+Backend technologies:

-Mongoose to create a User's schema and a model based on the schema.
+-Mongoose to create a User's schema and a model based on the schema.
-Bcrypt method for salt to safely hash and store passwords.
+-Bcrypt method for salt to safely hash and store passwords.
-Async/await was used for promises.
+-Async/await was used for promises.
-Deployed to MongoDB through Google Cloud.
+-Deployed to MongoDB through Google Cloud.

-- Frontend technologies:
+Frontend technologies:

-React/React Routes
+-React/React Routes
-Redux (store, reducers)
+-Redux (store, reducers)
-localStorage to enable user to stay logged in when reloading the page API fetch
+-localStorage to enable user to stay logged in when reloading the page -API fetch

 ## View it live